What is an F20 or FH Error Code on a Front Load Washer

 If the water pressure is too low, the washer may not properly operate.
 To find out your exact pounds-per-square-inch (psi) value, contact your local water utility company.

-Use only HE High Efficiency detergent.
-Using non-HE detergent, or more than the manufacturer's recommended amount of detergent, can cause excessive suds.
-The excess suds can prevent the washer from detecting the incoming water.
+Always use only HE detergent.
+Using non-HE detergent or more than the manufacturer's recommended amount of detergent can cause excessive suds, which can lead to the washer leaking, draining concerns, and/or poor rinsing performance.

 Are you using flood-preventing devices that can shut off the water to the washer?

 These hoses have a valve inside that will close if the water pressure is higher than two gallons per minute; this will shut off the water to the washer.
-If one of these hoses becomes loose, the water flow through the hose will increase and close the valve inside the hose, which will shut off water to the washer to prevent a possible leak or flood.
+If one of these hoses becomes loose, the water flow through the hose will increase, and the valve inside the hose will close, shutting off water to the washer to prevent a possible leak or flood.
 If the hose is not loose, try taking the hoses back to the store for a replacement set.

 CLICK HERE for more information on use of flood safe devices